-Wellesley's generous sabbatical program relies on the willingness of faculty to make a strenuous effort to obtain salary offset or other funding and then to share that funding with the College.
-If a faculty member is eligible for grants that provide salary support or other funding directly to the College but chooses, for whatever reason, to apply only for grants that do not offer funding to the College, that fact may render the faculty member ineligible for a fully-funded Plan B leave.
+Wellesley's generous sabbatical program relies on the willingness of faculty to make a strenuous effort to obtain salary offset and then to share that offset with the College.
+If a faculty member is eligible for a salary-supported grant but chooses, for whatever reason, to apply only for grants that do not offer salary offset, that fact may be held against the applicant for a Plan B leave.